Mingan: History

 Historically, the region was the homeland of the Innu people, who came there from their inland hunting grounds to spend the summer on the coast.
 Mingan was a summer gathering site where the Innu would fish for salmon, hunt for whale, have family meetings, and trade with each other.
 In 1661 the Mingan Seignory was granted and Europeans began to settle in the area, marking the beginnings of the fur trade, which continued until the early 20th century.
 The North West Company and then the Hudson's Bay Company (from 1807 to 1873) maintained trading posts there under the name Mingan, which were frequently visited by Innu to trade furs, although they continued to stay there during the summers only.

 The Innu's nomadic way of life was disrupted during World War II, as mining and forestry companies moved into the area.
 After the war, mandatory education, fluctuating fur prices, and government housing programs led the Innu to settle permanently there.

 On April 30, 1963, the Government of Québec transferred 7 sqmi of land in the seignory of Mingan to the Government of Canada to establish a reserve for the Mingan region Innu.
 The reserve however had no access to the Mingan River, which the Innu depended on for subsistence.
 After many years of struggle, the river banks were added to the reserve in 1983.
 In 1996, it was further expanded.

+Watherway

+Ports of the Gulf of St. Lawrence, on the Côte-Nord Shore: Blanc-Sablon, Harrington Harbor, Natashquan, Havre-Saint-Pierre, Mingan, Port-Menier (Anticosti Island), Cap-aux-Meules (Îles-de-la-Madeleine).

 Demographics

 As of 2022, the band counted 690 members, of which 635 persons are living in the community.

-Private dwellings occupied by usual residents amount to 153 out of a total of 164.
-Mother tongues spoken on the reserve are:
+Private dwellings occupied by usual residents amount to 160 out of a total of 165.
+Mother tongues spoken on the reserve are (2021):